 3- They make us more attractive

 Subconsciously, our minds have established a link between perfect teeth and attractiveness.
 From a poor diet to poor mental health to poor physical health, the aforementioned factors increase a person’s chances of straying away from a perfect smile.
 Given the relationship between our health and teeth, our psychology evolved to find those with an immaculate set of pearly whites to be more attractive.

 I do not know about you, but the phases in my life where my teeth looked worse I was not exactly doing well.
 Neither is, say, doing the laundry or the dishes. understandable its hard to fit dental hygiene on your list of priorities when the blues hit.
 However, again, we associate good mental health with a perfect set of teeth.
 I mean, after all, unless we are in a good place mentally, taking extra care of the precious whites can be a daunting process.

-How to achieve a perfect smile?
+How to get perfect teeth?

 Since dental hygiene has an effect on your fertility and your public image, you might want to know, as well, how to achieve it.
 That, my friend, is what I will explain to you.

 beginning with the simple teeth whitening gel.
 Teeth whitening is the most sought after cosmetic dentistry procedure.
 The technique is fairly straightforward.
 A gel is used to penetrate the porous enamel and target stubborn stains.
 Most worry that the gel would wear away or cause irreversible damage to the enamel.
 However, that is not true.
 The safest way to achieve this is through the in-office whitening session at the dentist.